ppwwyyxx/dash-docset-matlab/README.md

 # dash-docset-matlab
-This is a [dashing](https://github.com/technosophos/dashing#readme) configuration file to help generate dash docset for Matlab.
+This is a [dashing](https://github.com/technosophos/dashing#readme) configuration file to help generate dash/zeal docset for Matlab.

 Matlab documentation was removed from dash official feeds at the request of MathWorks.
 But what's the matter if I just post a json here!